 Any time your company or job site receives new equipment, you should be re-certified for the new forklift.
 Additionally, if you won’t be driving the forklift, but will be on site during its operation, you should be given a safety course which you will be required to pass.
 This course should be about maintaining the machines, being mindful during their operations, and how to stop accidents before they start.

-Detailed safety courses and instruction on behavior and procedures on a job site are the best way to prevent accidents.
+According to a vehicle inspections Edmonton company, detailed safety courses and instruction on behavior and procedures on a job site are the best way to prevent accidents.
 HSE’s Approved Code of Practice (ACOP) is a great place to start.